rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-es/README.md

     user => "ci00jji37jfhq8q" # Username to authenticate ( your access key)
     password => "r30qwridiw8qkxj" # Password to authenticate ( your secret key)
     manage_template => true
-    index => "greenspace-index-to-es" # Should be prefixed by your namespace }
+    index => "greenspace-index-to-es2" # Should be prefixed by your namespace }
 }
 ```